 Michael Günther († März 2014) became the technical coordinator of the Berlin Jazz Fest.

-Gustl Lütjens went on to be a sought-after studio musician, toured with Shirley Bassey and Nena, and later found a large audience, primarily in the USA, with his new-age band Living Mirrors.
+Gustl Lütjens († März 2017) went on to be a sought-after studio musician, toured with Shirley Bassey and Nena, and later found a large audience, primarily in the USA, with his new-age band Living Mirrors.
+He worked on the Album “Momentum” until the end.

 Michael Hoenig performed with Klaus Schulze and Tangerine Dream before he released two solo albums and he gained woldwide attention with his Soloalbum “Departure from the Northern Wasteland”.
 He then became known in Hollywood as a film composer and as producer of contemporary classical music.
 He has worked with artists as diverse as Miles Davis, Phillip Glass, Morton Subotnick, Harold Budd and Jack Nitzsche.